ALX-SE-Algorithmia/Demo-Project/kabelomasela/README.md

 #Basic Calculator

-This project is a simple calculator program implemented in C. It allows users to perform arithmetic operations by entering two numbers and an arithmetic operator.
-The program will then calculate the result based on the operator entered.

 ## Purpose
 The purpose of this project is to provide an opportunity for everyone to enhance their knowledge of the C programming language.
 It also serves as a demonstration of collaboration skills for future projects.